Cave dweller: Ancient and premodern examples

 Writers of the classical Greek and Roman period made several allusions to cave-dwelling tribes in different parts of the world, such as the Troglodytae.

-Perhaps fleeing the violence of Ancient Romans, people left the Dead Sea Scrolls in eleven caves near Qumran, in what is now an area of the West Bank managed by Qumran National Park, in Israel.
+Perhaps fleeing the violence of Ancient Romans, people left the Dead Sea Scrolls in eleven caves near Qumran, in what is now an area of the West Bank managed by Qumran National Park, presently occupied by Israel.
 The documents remained undisturbed there for about 2,000 years, until their discovery in the 1940s and 1950s.

 From about 1000 to about 1300, some Pueblo people lived in villages that they built beneath cliffs in what is now the Southwestern United States.

 The DeSoto Caverns, in what became Alabama in the United States, were a burial ground for local tribes; the same caves became a violent speakeasy in the 1920s.
 The Caves of St. Louis may have been a hiding-place along the Underground Railroad.

 Modern examples

 Asia

 In the 1970s, several members of the Tasaday apparently inhabited caves near Cotabato, in the Philippines.

 In Hirbet Tawani, near Yatta Village, in the Southern Hebron Hills, in an area contested by the Palestinian Authority and Israel, there are Palestinians living in caves.
 People also inhabited caves there during the time of the Ottoman Empire and British rule.
 In recent years some have been evicted by the Israeli government and settlers.

 At least 30,000,000 people in China live in cave homes, called yaodongs; because they are warm in the winter and cool in the summer, some people find caves more desirable than concrete homes in the city.

+In Cappadocia in modern day Turkey several underground cities built by the Phrygians in the 8th-7th century BC, expanded in the Byzantine Empire era, have been in use by local inhabitants until the 20th century.
+They provided shelter in times of wars and persecutions.
+Cities like Derinkuyu and Kaymakli, which were connected with each other by 8-9km tunnels, could house up to 20.000 people each, whereas the younger Byzantine built Özkonak could house up to 60.000 people for up to 3 months.
+In 2019, unexpected flooding in the small settlement of Çalış, north of Avanos town, led to the discovery of an approximately 5,000-year-old three-story underground town referred to as “Gir-Gör” (Enter and See) by locals.
+The five-kilometre-long "city" contained homes, tunnels, and places of worship.
+A small human figurine was discovered inside the site.
+According to the locals, the site was considered a source of healing water and was called “Caesar’s bath".
+It is not currently open to the public.